 How Long Do Drugs Stay in Your System?

-Like foods, medications and other substances you ingest, drugs and alcohol must be processed by your body before they’re eliminated from your system.
-The effects of drugs may last for hours, days or weeks, depending on several factors:
+Like foods, medications, and other substances you ingest, drugs and alcohol must be processed by your body before they’re eliminated from your system.
+The effects of drugs may last for hours, days, or weeks, depending on several factors including the following:

 - The type of drug you take